 A list of pre-configured hashtags is displayed to choose from.
 However, the user can also freely enter whatever hashtag is on his mind.

-Categories with images
+Tags with images

-edit button on an existing category.
+edit button on an existing tag.

 Emoji - Icons